rehype-pretty/rehype-pretty-code/README.md

 });
 ```

-Then pass the plugin to your MDX options.
-For example, in Next.js' config file
+Then pass the plugin to your MDX `remarkPlugins` option.
+For example, in
 `next.config.js` using MDX v2:

 ```js